Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/README.md

 To improve reproducibility:
 - All required Python dependencies are listed in `environment.yml`
 - Notebooks are organized to follow the workflow used in the paper
-- Reusable code will be placed in the `src/` directory
+- Reusable code is organized in the `src/` directory
 - Input data and generated outputs are separated into dedicated folders

 Please note that minor numerical differences may occur depending on: